leighh15/leighh15-intern-repo/react_debugging.md

 - consistent logging

 I have yet to begin a project where debugging could potentially come in handy.
 When I begin, I will refer back to this file for debugging techniques I could use.

+## Personal Experience with Python Debugging

+For my assignment for a first-year Python unit, I hit a TypeError: 'NoneType' object is not iterable.
+I re-ran the cell with %debug and inspected local variables.
+I discovered that a helper function returned None when given an empty list.
+I updated the function to return an empty list instead of None.